The Overlap Gap Property limits limit swapping in the QAOA: Introduction

-In this paper, we re-derive a result of \cite{Basso_2022} that for the Max-$q$-XORSAT problem, and equivalently $q$-spin glass, the QAOA is unable to find the optimal value even if $p$ goes to infinity for even $q\ge 4$ if we swap the order of limits, the thermodynamic limit and the run time of the algorithm.
-More precisely, the analysis done by various authors is to study the performance of QAOA asymptotically by taking the problem size $n$ to infinity and studying the output of QAOA at constant depths $p$ resulting in a tree-like optimization parameters that work well on any Hamiltonian instance \cite{wybo2024missingpuzzlepiecesperformance,fixed-angle}.
-While this is a re-derivation of a known proof, their proof is rather technical compared to our fairly simple proof.
-Furthermore, we also show that their proof actually goes beyond constant $p$ and hold when $p \le \epsilon \log n$.
-This slightly improves the result of \cite{Anshu2023concentrationbounds} that shows limitation at super-constant depth $p\sim \mathcal{O} (\log \log n)$.\\
+In this paper, we re-derive a result of \cite{Basso_2022} that for the Max-$q$-XORSAT problem, and equivalently the mean-field $q$-spin glass, the QAOA is unable to find the optimal value even if $p$ goes to infinity for even $q\ge 4$ if we swap the order of limits, the thermodynamic limit and the run time of the algorithm (i.e.\ taking $\lim_{p\rightarrow \infty}\lim_{n\rightarrow \infty}$ rather than $\lim_{n\rightarrow \infty}\lim_{p\rightarrow \infty}$).
+More precisely, the analysis done by various authors is to study the performance of the QAOA asymptotically by taking the problem size $n$ to infinity and studying the output of the QAOA at constant depths $p$ results in the underlying graph explored by the QAOA to appear as a tree.
+The parameters that optimises the QAOA's performance in this instance are known as tree-parameters that work well on any Hamiltonian instance \cite{wybo2024missingpuzzlepiecesperformance,fixed-angle}.
+While this is a re-derivation of a known proof, their proof is rather technical compared to ours.
+Furthermore, our theorem provides some hints that their proof can be extended beyond constant $p$ and hold when $p \le \epsilon \log n$ for dense graphs since their method is implicitly valid at logarithmic depth for sparse graphs.\\

-The paper is organised as follows: In \cref{sec:Background} we give a brief background to random graphs, spin glass problems, the OGP, and local algorithms; in \cref{sec:results}, we summarise what is known in literature about the results of QAOA on spin glasses and their equivalence between the mean-field and dilute spin model; in \cref{sec:Conjecture} we formalise the point about OGP in random regular hypergraphs that was mentioned in \cite{QAOAspinglass} and re-derive the result in \cite{Basso_2022}, the QAOA cannot find the optimal value in a dense graph even if the algorithm runs indefinitely under limit swapping.
-Following which, we outline a proof to affirm the theorem while providing some numerical evidence that the proof should extend to odd $q$-spin glass as well.
+The paper is organised as follows: In \cref{sec:Background} we give a brief background to random graphs, spin glass problems, the OGP, and the QAOA; in \cref{sec:results}, we summarise what is known in literature about the results of the QAOA on spin glasses and their equivalence between the mean-field and dilute spin model; in \cref{sec:Conjecture} we formalise the point about the OGP in random regular hypergraphs that was mentioned in \cite{QAOAspinglass} and re-derive the result in \cite{Basso_2022}, that the QAOA cannot find the optimal value for a spin glass COP even if the algorithm runs indefinitely under limit swapping.
+Following that, we outline a proof to affirm the theorem while providing some numerical evidence that the proof should extend to odd $q$-spin glass as well.